Chapter 9. Facility Statistical Data, Reports, and Forms

 - Grand Total: Add the Domestic total to the Oceanic total to get a grand total for the day.
 The form is designed to be folded so that the three columns are side by side.
 Folding instructions are printed on the form.

-- Special Use: Routinely these columns are not used, but are provided for the occasional special project which may be directed by Washington or En Route and Oceanic Operations Area offices offices.
+- Special Use: Routinely these columns are not used but are provided for the occasional special project which may be directed by Washington Headquarters or The Service Area Director of Air Traffic Operations.

 - Remarks: The remarks column may be used at any time to enter pertinent remarks concerning other portions of the form.